syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/excel-export/exporting-grid-in-server.md

 3. Use the `serverExcelExport` method to pass the Grid properties to the server exporting action.
 This method allows you to specify the server action URL and other export options.

-The following example shows server configuration using ASP.NET Core Controller Action.
+The following example shows server configuration using ASP.NET MVC Controller Action.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}